hotkit/fost-crypto/crypto++/Readme.txt

   * useful non-cryptographic algorithms
       + DEFLATE (RFC 1951) compression/decompression with gzip (RFC 1952) and
         zlib (RFC 1950) format support
-      + hex, base-32, and base-64 coding/decoding
+      + Hex, base-32, base-64, URL safe base-64 encoding and decoding
       + 32-bit CRC, CRC-C and Adler32 checksum
   * class wrappers for these platform and operating system features (optional):
       + high resolution timers on Windows, Unix, and Mac OS
       + Berkeley and Windows style sockets
       + Windows named pipes
       + /dev/random, /dev/urandom, /dev/srandom
-      + Microsoft's CryptGenRandom on Windows
+      + Microsoft's CryptGenRandom or BCryptGenRandom on Windows
-      + VIA Padlock, Amd64 RDRAND and RDSEED
   * A high level interface for most of the above, using a filter/pipeline metaphor
   * benchmarks and validation testing
+  * x86, x64 (x86-64), x32 (ILP32), ARM-32, Aarch32, Aarch64 and Power8 in-core code
-  * x86, x86_64, MMX, SSE2, SSE4 assembly code for the most commonly used
+    for the commonly used algorithms
-    algorithms, with run-time CPU feature detection and code selection.
+      + run-time CPU feature detection and code selection</li>
-    Limited ARM NEON and ARMv8 ASIMD, CRC and Crypto extension support
-  * some versions are available in FIPS 140-2 validated form
+      + supports GCC-style and MSVC-style inline assembly, and MASM for x64
+      + x86, x64 (x86-64), x32 provides MMX, SSE2, and SSE4 implementations
+      + ARM-32, Aarch32 and Aarch64 provides NEON, ASIMD and ARMv8 implementations
+      + Power8 provides in-core AES using NX Crypto Acceleration

-You are welcome to use it for any purpose without paying me, but see License.txt for the fine print.
+The Crypto++ library was orginally written by Wei Dai.
+The library is now maintained by several team members and the community.
+You are welcome to use it for any purpose without paying anyone, but see License.txt for the fine print.

 The following compilers are supported for this release.
 Please visit http://www.cryptopp.com the most up to date build instructions and porting notes.

-  * MSVC 6.0 - 2015
+  * Visual Studio 2003 - 2017
-  * GCC 3.3 - 7.0
+  * GCC 3.3 - 7.2
+  * Apple Clang 4.3 - 8.3
-  * Clang 2.9 - 4.0
+  * LLVM Clang 2.9 - 4.0
   * C++Builder 2010
   * Intel C++ Compiler 9 - 16.0
   * Sun Studio 12u1 - 12.5
+  * IBM XL C/C++ 10.0 - 13.1

 *** Important Usage Notes ***